AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 | Query Template | Create, Delete, Update  |
 | Scheduled Query | Create, Delete, Update |

-The [!UICONTROL Audits] workspace contains **extended server logs**.
+The [!UICONTROL Audits] workspace contains extended server logs.
 These provide more details than those held within the query logs.
 Below is a list of three extended logs that are only found within the query categories for audit logs:

 1. **Meta query logs**: When a query is executed, various associated backend sub-queries (such as parsing) are executed.
 These types of queries are known as "Metadata" queries.
 Their relevant details can be found in audit logs.
 1. **Session logs**: The system creates a session entry log for a user when they log into Query Service regardless of whether they execute a query.
-1. **Third-part client connection logs**: A connectivity audit log is generated when a user successfully connects Query Service to a third-party client.
+1. **Third-party client connection logs**: A connectivity audit log is generated when a user successfully connects Query Service to a third-party client.

 See the [Audit logs overview](../../landing/governance-privacy-security/audit-logs/overview.md) for more information on how audit logs can help your organization approach data compliance.